Kerman Seljuk Sultanate: Alp Arslan's will

 Alp Arslan died in 1072.
-But before death he willed his throne to Malik Shah I, his second son.
+He willed his throne to Malik Shah I, his second son.
 He also expressed his concern about possible throne struggles.
 The main contestants for the throne were his eldest son Ayaz and his brother Qavurt.
 As a compromise, he willed generous grants to Ayaz and Qavurt.
 He also willed Qavurt to marry his widow.

 Qavurt's rebellion

 Map of the Kirman Seljuk Sultanate in 1180 CE.